Nutrition during Lent. What is not possible and what is possible? Easter fast: calendar, do's and don'ts

 7. Onion and garlic

-8. Greens and leaf lettuce
+8. Greens and lettuce

-9. Eggplant and zucchini
+9. Eggplants and zucchini

 10. Bell pepper